datawire/ambassador-docs/docs/emissary/1.13/topics/using/retries.md

 ### `retry_on`

-(Required) Specifies the condition under which Ambassador Edge Stack retries a failed request.
+(Required) Specifies the condition under which $productName$ retries a failed request.

 | Value | Description |
 | --- | --- |